Financial Inclusion

 6. Gaps and Unmet Needs

 Data regarding unmet need are limited.
-Some things are known; The number of people in Lincolnshire obtaining income maximisation support and debt advice (including levels of debt) from organisation such as Citizens Advice; the number of Notts and Lincs Credit Union members and savings and loans.
+Some things are known: The number of people in Lincolnshire obtaining income maximisation support and debt advice (including levels of debt) from organisations such as Citizens Advice; the number of Credit Union members and savings and loans.
 However, this level of data collection does not illustrate the level of unmet need, nor identify people who do not reach services that could support financial inclusion.

 Areas of potential unmet need in Lincolnshire, are: